 - your working conditions were unsafe

-- your employer was not paying you the wages that were legally owed to you
+- your employer was not paying you the that were legally owed to you

 - your employer made major changes to your work duties

 Every case is different.
-When you apply for EI, you will probably have to describe your situation and explain what steps you took to fix the problem before you quit.
+When you apply to Service Canada for EI, you'll likely have to describe your situation and explain what steps you took to fix the problem before you quit.

-You will only have just cause for quitting if you can show that there were no other reasonable steps you could have taken.
-You are expected to have tried other ways to fix the problem before you quit.
+You'll have just cause for quitting only if you can show that there were no other reasonable steps you could have taken.
+You're expected to have tried other ways to fix the problem before you quit.
 For example, if your boss is not paying you on time, you should first try to fix the problem by talking to your boss or someone else in management.

 Sometimes your decision to quit may not have been voluntary.
 For example, you should tell Service Canada staff if your employer threatened or bullied you into quitting when you really did not want to leave your job.

-If you are called back after a layoff but you choose not to return to work, that is also seen as quitting without cause.
+If you're called back after a layoff but you choose not to return to work, this is also quitting without just cause.